RankRanker (Rank Ranker “Free SEO System and Link Exchange With Extra Earning”) SPAM

 |

 Also, I’m highly appreciative of their persistence, which they demonstrated by resending me the same email which I ignored the first time.
-This clearly shows a marked determination to help me improve my email’s spam filters - thanks guys!
+This clearly shows a marked determination to help me improve my email’s spam filters – thanks, guys!

 Cold-calling is a tried and true sales tactic.
 It may not be as effective as search marketing, because it’s classical interruption marketing as opposed to permission marketing, but it still exists today because it does work.
-For it work, however, you need to understand that it’s a volume game.
+For it works, however, you need to understand that it’s a volume game.
 Some tiny percentage will convert.
 And much as I hate spam, I recognize that even some spam emails do convert.

 I’ve got to wonder though: if you’re going to use spam, why would you try it on someone who’s going to out you?
 And why annoy someone who’ll give you reputation management issues (like 1 and 1’s issues)?
 Silly RankRanker (aka Rank Ranker aka webmaster@rankranker.com).
 What do you guys think about unpersonalized spam emails like this?
 Any experiences to share?
 Funny stories?
 Others who’ve gotten stuff from RankRanker@gmail.com?